Person in a glass cage facing a crocodile at Crocosaurus Cove's Cage of Death.

 Get your booking confirmed instantly

-Fun fact: Saltwater crocodile's bite force can reach up to 3,700 pounds per square inch (psi).
-It is more than three times the bite force of a lion.
+Did you know?
+The saltwater crocodile's bite force can reach up to an astonishing 3,700 pounds per square inch (psi), surpassing that of a lion by more than three times.

 Safety briefing